SeLite/SeLite.github.io/HandlingData.md

 This explains how a web app and Selenese [scripts][script] can operate with separate databases ([TestMethodsTheory](TestMethodsTheory) > [Web app and its test have separate DBs](TestMethodsTheory#web-app-and-its-test-have-separate-dbs)).

 # [Script] data lifecycle
-Initially, the [script] database is a copy of the web application's DB (possibly with less tables and columns or records).
+Initially, the [script DB] is a copy of the web application's DB (possibly with less tables and columns or records).
 For each logical step, the [script] triggers an operation in the browser and it also updates its own DB to reflect that operation.
-The script DB updates don't need to be exactly same as app DB updates.
+Updates in [script DB] don't need to be exactly same as updates in [app DB].
 The script only updates columns/tables that we use for validation.
 The script compares the result page of the web app to the updated script data.

 If the app or the script fails, their databases can get out-of-sync.
 That causes non-obvious knock-on errors later.
 That should normally happen only if